-Every Wednesday we will each share one or two books that caught our eye from that week’s Mailbox Monday.
+Every Wednesday we will each share two books that caught our eye from that week’s Mailbox Monday.

 We encourage you to share the books that caught your eye in the comments.

 Animal Zombies! by Chana Stiefel at BermudaOnion’s Weblog.

 Zombie alert!
 Meet the real-life monsters of the animal kingdom and explore the gory, gross, and creepy behaviors these creatures have honed in order to survive.